Project-Counter/cop5/source/appendices/f-handling-errors-and-exceptions.rst

 As indicated in the code above, Exceptions in JSON format have the following elements:

 * **Code**: The Code is a number that identifies the Exception.
 See Table F.1 below for permissible values.
-* **Severity:** In Release 4 the Severity element was used to indicate the severity of the Exception (Fatal, Error, Warning, Info or Debug).
-The RESTful COUNTER_SUSHI API in Release 5 instead uses HTTP status codes to indicate if the response is a (fatal) error (non-200 HTTP status code) or not (HTTP status code 200).
-The Severity element therefore is deprecated and will be removed in the next major release.
-SUSHI clients should stop relying on Severity and use the HTTP status code and Exception Code instead.
 * **Message**: The Message element contains a textual description of the Exception.
 For standard Exceptions with Codes > 999 the Message MUST exactly match the Message in Table F.1 below.
 * **Data:** The Data element contains additional information that further describes the Exception.
 For some Exceptions this additional information MUST be provided (as indicated in Table F.1 below), for other Exceptions it is optional.
 * **Help_URL**: An optional element that contains an URL to a help page that explains the Exception in more detail.